Robin Trower Reschedules Tour Following Health Issues

-Robin Trower has canceled his 2024 tour of the U.S., citing an upcoming “major operation” due to ongoing health issues.
-In a June 3 post on his Facebook page, the 79-year-old guitarist, who just played four U.K. dates to support the expanded edition of his second solo album, 1974’s Bridge of Sighs, revealed that he been hospitalized recently.
+Robin Trower has rescheduled his 2024 tour of the U.S. for 2025, along with many U.K. dates following a “major operation” that he had over the summer.
+He had canceled the shows last June citing ongoing health issues.
+In that earlier June 3 post on his Facebook page, the guitarist, who turns 80 on March 9, had played just four U.K. dates to support the expanded edition of his second solo album, 1974’s Bridge of Sighs, revealed that he been hospitalized last spring.
 He added: “My doctor advised me that the only possible way for an effective solution is to undertake a major operation as soon as possible.

 “I am very hopeful that this procedure will give me a new lease of life,” he wrote, “and I can return to doing what I love the most: playing live.
 I look forward to catching up with you all as soon as I am able.”